BAT INFORMATION FOR LANDOWNERS

 ● Washington State Department of Transportation (WSDOT), who has been removing fish barriers under state highways for many years

-• Yes.
+Yes.
 After the recommended improvements are made to the culvert, the area can be restored to its former state or improved to increase its functionality.
-Any alterations that would change the replacement site’s functionality would require your approval.
-As the landowner, you also have the ability to make changes to better suit your needs.
-If these changes do not directly improve fish habitat, you will need to pay for them.
+Any alterations that change the replacement site’s functionality require your approval.
+As the landowner, you can make changes to better suit your needs.
+However, if these changes do not directly improve fish habitat, you will be responsible for covering the cost.

 Interested in having a barrier assessed on your land?